 The 1940s saw the plight of the war and the effects on the industry were rife.
 Many could not afford luxuries and therefore engagement rings were more subdued.
 Synthetic stones were on the rise offering an alternative for those that could not afford a diamond ring.
 Designs tended to be more feminine and fluid featuring ribbons and floral motifs.

 During the 1950s the war had ended and engagement rings became more lavish.
-Diamonds were bigger and new styles saw a move away from styles ornate in style.
+Diamonds were bigger and new styles saw a move away from overly ornate designs in favour of bold simplicity.
 The three stone ring and halo rings were hugely popular.

 The princess cut was invented in the 1970s and perfectly coincided with the popularity of angular engagement rings.

 The 1980s is a decade some people wish to forget.
 Fashion was rebellious and everything big was in.
 When it came to engagement rings, fancy cut diamonds were increasingly popular particularly cushion, oval and emeralds.
-And yellow gold was in in a big way.
+Yellow gold was in in a big way.

 The 1990s saw a stark contrast to the engagement ring trends during the 80’s.
 Designs went from bold and embellished to minimal.
 The solitaire was hugely popular and white gold became the most popular choice of metal for engagement rings.